Bad Photography Is Costing Your Hotel More Than You Think

 This is the context in which hotel photography should be understood: not as a marketing expense, but as a conversion tool with a directly measurable return on investment.

-The most common failure modes in hotel photography are not difficult to diagnose.
-The artificially lit room shot, typically taken by a wide-angle lens positioned to make a standard double appear capacious, fools no one who has stayed in a hotel before.
+The most common failure modes in hotel photography are not difficult to identify.
+The artificially lit room shot, typically taken with a wide-angle lens positioned to make a standard double appear capacious, fools no one who has stayed in a hotel before.
 It creates a gap between expectation and reality that plays out in guest satisfaction scores.
-The stock-photography lifestyle image—a model in a bathrobe who has never been within a kilometre of the property—communicates exactly nothing about the specific experience being sold.
+The stock-photography lifestyle image, a model in a bathrobe who has never been within a kilometre of the property, communicates exactly nothing about the specific experience being sold.

 What works, consistently, is specificity.
 The detail shot that captures the quality of the linen.
 The breakfast table in natural morning light with a real cup of coffee.
 The view from room 312 at the specific angle at which it is actually experienced.
 These images communicate something that a room schematic and a list of amenities cannot: what it actually feels like to be there.